adki/BmpHandleVerilog/README.md

 # 1. Quick start

    1) go to '$ cd sim/modelsim'
-   2) run '$ make cleanup' and then '$ make'
+   2) run '$ make cleanup' and then '$ make' <br>
       .
-It may take time depending on size of image and filter.
+It may take time depending on size of image and filter. <br>
+      .
+Set 'BMP_INPUT_FILE' macro in 'Makefile' to change image.
    3) preview 'result.bmp'
       '$ display result.bmp' on Ubuntu.